jancarloa0524/sep11-freedom-project/entries/entry06.md

 ### Context

 This will likely be my last blog entry, because we are wrapping up our freedom projects.
 I will reflect more on the freedom project in the conclusion, but for now, we'll talk about another feature I added to my project, which is now online and can be checked out [here](https://uxma-student-status-e2291.web.app/).
-For the purposes of viewing my project and interacting with it, use the following credentials:

-Email: user@exampleEmail.com

-Password: totallySecure123
+Becuase this project is a more personal one, I will not be providing credentials.
+However, my showcase presentation will show how the project in action.

 Now right away, a new feature you may notice compared to my last blog entry is that there is now a log-in.
 I decided to create a modal since I felt that would be the easiest way for me to authenticate users, especially because it's only one page.